|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 USN March 20, 1942

-Laid down by the Electric Boat Company in Groton, Connecticut.
+Built by Electric Boat Company in Groton, Connecticut.
 Laid down March 1, 1941 as Gato-class submarine.
 Launched December 22, 1941 as USS Grunion (SS-216) sponsored by Mrs. Stanford C. Hooper.
 Commissioned April 11, 1942 in the U.S. Navy (USN) with Lieutenant Commander Mannert L. Abele in command.

 After her shakedown, Grunion transited the Caribbean Sea to the Panama Canal.
 On the way, rescued 16 survivors of USAT Jack torpedoed by a German U-boat.
 After dropping off the survivors, she arrived Pearl Harbor on June 20, 1942 and underwent ten days of intensive training.